aosabook/500lines/crawler/chapter.md

 loop.run_until_complete(crawler.crawl())
 ```

-That is all our main coroutine must do.
-How do the worker coroutines get links from the queue, fetch them, and parse them for more new links?
-Each runs the `work` method:
+The `crawl` method comprises all that our main coroutine must do.
+It is the worker coroutines that get links from the queue, fetch them, and parse them for more new links.
+Each worker runs the `work` coroutine independently:

 ```python
     @asyncio.coroutine